arnedesmedt/vue-ads-table-tree/README.md

 Start and end using the Array.slice method to show only a part of the rows.
-If you don't add them as properties, their value will ben undefined and all the rows will be visible.
+If you don't add them as properties, their value will be undefined and all the rows will be visible.

 ### <a name="basic_table_events"></a>Events